victoriaemily/KDE/content/posts/hugo-&-setting-goals.md

 So, this led to the site you see right now!

-I also set up Gitlab & SSH keys :)
+I also set up Gitlab & SSH keys and saw this neat easter egg on invent.kde.org:
 ![Image from http://195.201.182.103/ saying "I serve Code!"](/static/img/easteregg.png)

 I've forked the main Krita.org website on Gitlab & cloned it into my local machine.

-... well something happened and now its denying my SSH pairing D:

-Goals for the week:
+# Goals for the Week:
  - get comfortable with Gitlab (contribute small changes through the fork i made)
  - after that, help improve site accessability
  - learn to utilize custom css in Hugo

+Ultimately I really look forward to working & getting to know Paul and Aniqa and learning a lot from them :)